Avoid These Courier Packaging Mistakes

 Get an instant quote →

-Pro tip: the golden rule is no movement — if the contents can shift inside the box, they can break.
-Fill every void.
+The rule that prevents it: no movement.
+If the contents can shift inside the box, they can break.
+Size the box to the goods and fill every void.

 - Place items in an inner box and wrap in bubble wrap.

-- Items in a parcel should not touch, to prevent movement in transit.
+- Items in a parcel should not touch, so they cannot knock against each other.

-- Use a rigid cardboard box, sealed to prevent opening.
+- Use a rigid cardboard box, sealed so it cannot spring open.

 Bubble wrap